MEN-Mikro-Elektronik/mdis_test_system/README.md

   - Yocto Sumo
   - Yocto Warrior

 The system should be configured as it is described below.
-It applies to all OSes (Ubuntu, CentOS etc.), however for some specifed a special action is required to take.
+It applies to all OSes (Ubuntu, CentOS etc.).
+For some of them special action is required.

 1. Disable automatic update,
 - CentOS: